The Moon in conjunction with Venus and Jupiter, with the Very Large Telescope in the foreground. Image © Y. Beletsky, ESO, 2009.

 Objects: Saturn

-The Moon will pass in front of Saturn, creating a lunar occultation visible from countries and territories including eastern Australia, north-eastern New Zealand, Fiji and New Caledonia amongst others.
+The Moon will pass in front of Saturn, creating a lunar occultation visible from countries and territories including eastern Australia, north-eastern New Zealand, Fiji and south-eastern Papua New Guinea amongst others.
 Although the occultation will only be visible across part of the world – because the Moon is so close to the Earth that its position in the sky varies by as much as two degrees across the world – a close conjunction between the pair will be more widely visible.

 Unfortunately the occultation will not be visible from Fairfield.